Kepler's Temperance

 Temperance in Science

-I’m a science teacher, and the science consultant at Classical School Solutions, so I want to connect temperance to science.
+I’m a science teacher, and my PhD dissertation was neuroscience-adjacent, so I want to connect temperance to science.

 Authentic science is full of frustrations.
 Our hypothesis can be wrong, but it may be days, months, even years before we know.
 Lots of research ends with a “null finding”; discovering there’s no effect where you expected to find one.
 Science is full of frustrations, which is why a great scientist needs great temperance.